makerdao/developer.makerdao.com/keepers/index.md

 arbitrage on OasisDEX, `join`, `exit`, `boom` and `bust` actions.
 It constantly scans for profitable arbitrage opportunities and executes them the moment they become available.

+### Market Makers

+Market making keepers for OasisDEX, EtherDelta and RadarRelay.

+[Market Makers](https://github.com/makerdao/market-maker-keeper) is a set of keepers that facilitate DAI/W-ETH and DAI/ETH market making on the following
+exchanges:

+* OasisDEX
+* EtherDelta
+* RadarRelay